EXTERNAL JOB POSTING

 - Participate in maintaining a neat, clean and safe work environment.

-SUPERVISION: Works under the direct supervision of the Mental Health Peer Connection Director.
+SUPERVISION: Work under direct supervision of the Mental Health Peer Connection Assistant Director.

 Western New York Independent Living, Inc. is an Equal Opportunity Employer.